MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 5. Enter the device passcode to set up remote management.

 <!-- Lanewsad: Commenting out while I get confirmation that this info still applies to account driven experience.
 When enrollment completes, Intune automatically installs a profile signing certificate on the device.
 This certificate is valid for one year.
 At the year end when the certificate is expiring, Intune renews the certificate.
 If renewal fails, then a **Not verified** status appears within the **VPN & Device management** > **Management Profile** settings on the device.
-With this status, end users aren't impacted, and devices continue to check-in with Intune and receive policy updates. -->
+With this status, end users aren't impacted, and devices continue to check in with Intune and receive policy updates. -->

 [!INCLUDE [users-dont-like-enroll](../includes/users-dont-like-enroll.md)]